-[Notwithstanding the table above, for those vehicle driving in urban areas where the speed is limited to 60kph or below, the speed shall not be lower than 40 kph.
-The safety concept shall be described by the vehicle manufacturer and assessed by the Technical Service according to Annex 3 of this regulation.][SP16]
+areas where the speed is limited to 60kph or below, the speed reduction shall not be lower than 40 kph (unless a lower value is specified in the table).
+The safety concept shall be described by the vehicle manufacturer and assessed by the Technical Service according to Annex 3 of this regulation.
+[SP25]